Free Halloween Parades for New York City Kids 2013

 Line up at the Harlem Center Police Athletic League, 441 Manhattan Avenue at 119th Street

-Parade is free; $15 per family suggested donation for the party.
-As of October 18, the party is sold out.
+Parade is free; $20 per family suggested donation for the party

-Nonprofit organizations Harlem4Kids and Mocha Moms are throwing their annual Halloween bash from 1:30 to 3pm (buying advance tickets is recommended as it usually sells out).
-Beforehand, families are invited to participate in a costume parade around the nabe.
+Nonprofit organizations Harlem4Kids and Mocha Moms are throwing their eighth annual Halloween bash from noon to 3pm (buying advance tickets is a must since it always sells out).
+However beforehand, families are invited to participate in a free costume parade around the nabe.
 The procession starts at the Harlem Center PAL and heads east on 119th Street to Frederick Douglass Boulevard, then ends on 118th Street.
 Participants will be singing two songs to the tunes of "Mary Had a Little Lamb" and "Twinkle Twinkle Little Star."
 Lyric sheets will be provided.

 Mount Morris Park Community Improvement Association Costume Parade – Harlem

 Marcus Garvey Park, toddler playground, 124th Street between Fifth Avenue and Mount Morris Park West

 Saturday, October 26 1-4pm

 This local community organization is hosting many different Halloween events but the big fest and costume parade take place the Saturday before Halloween.
 The festivities kick off with a costume contest, after which revelers will make their way in and around Marcus Garvey Park.
 Bring your noisemakers, drums, rattles and whistles.
 Other attractions include FDNY and NYPD vehicles, arts and crafts, games and a costume swap.

 Line up at the Scholastic Store, 557 Broadway between Prince and Spring Streets

 Preschooler favorite Clifford the Big Red Dog leads families on a short neighborhood parade.
 Afterward, revelers hit the bookstore to create their own treat bags and participate in a costume contest.